Scarface: The World Is Yours: Plot

-As he leaves the mansion, Tony finds one of Sosa's henchmen who is still alive.
+As he leaves the mansion, carrying Sosa's head, Tony finds one of the henchmen who is still alive.
 The survivor begs for his life, and Tony offers him a job.
 The game ends with the henchman working as Tony's butler, as he and Venus watch television in a Jacuzzi.
 Feeling good about his life, Tony declares he finally has what he always felt was coming to him: "the world".

 Development

 The game was first announced on August 10, 2004, when Vivendi Universal Games revealed Radical Entertainment were working on a third-person shooter adaptation of the film for PC and several, as yet unnamed, current generation consoles, with a projected release date in the third quarter of 2005.

 Writing

 Originally, the developers had intended to do a straight adaptation of the film.
 However, they quickly concluded that doing so presented two inherent problems; the original screenplay was so good, they felt it couldn't be replicated in a gaming environment, and because Montana dies at the end, they felt players would not want to invest in developing a character that they knew was doomed from the beginning.
 As such, they decided the game would tell an original story, set after the film.
-Jason Bone, combat designer on the game, explained: "We didn't want to rehash the movie because we feel that to make a good game, there needs to be a compelling storyline with good characters that drive you through it.
+Jason Bone, a combat designer on the game, explained: "We didn't want to rehash the movie because we feel that to make a good game, there needs to be a compelling storyline with good characters that drive you through it.
 There have been a lot of games that have been made based on movies, and when they follow the exact storyline of the movie, you lose a little bit of interest if you know where things are going.
 We felt that a fresh start would allow us to have the freedom to do new and interesting things to keep the player motivated and engaged."